Sanchez provides closing act in 9th, White Sox edge Royals

 On Monday, Sanchez hit a tying single in the fifth inning between the breaks.

+“I think that’s the first time in the history of the game,” he said.
+“I think I’m making history.”

-Sanchez also kept the crowd and his teammates entertained during the delays, doing jumping jacks on the bench.
+Sanchez kept the crowd and his teammates entertained during the delays on Monday, doing jumping jacks on the bench.
 The 26-year-old second baseman also poured a beverage bucket over his head as he stood in the rain, then flapped his arms at third base to make mud angels.

 “I’ve worked so hard in my life to play in the big leagues, I’m going to enjoy it,” he said before Tuesday’s action.
 “It’s as simple as that.”